 Woodbridge NJ Refusal Charges

-In New Jersey, an “implied consent” law exists in which the operation of a motor vehicle essentially illustrates the driver’s consent to the taking of breath samples by the police to determine BAC if the officer has sufficient grounds to conduct such a test. to determine your Blood Alcohol Content (BAC).
-However, the officer can only use the breathalyzer (or Alcotest 7110) machine if the police officer reasonably believes that you are driving under the influence.
+In New Jersey, an “implied consent” law exists in which the operation of a motor vehicle essentially illustrates the driver’s consent to the taking of breath samples by the police to determine BAC if the officer has sufficient grounds to conduct such a test to determine your Blood Alcohol Content (BAC).
+However, the officer can only use the breathalyzer (or Alcotest 7110) machine if he or she reasonably believes that you are driving under the influence.
 In order for the officer to establish the reasonable basis to conduct such a test, he or she must be able to provide a “reasonable and articulable” belief that the driver may have been intoxicated while operating the vehicle.
 Such a reasonable and articulable belief may include the odor of alcohol exuding from the car of the defendant noticeable by an officer conducting a routine traffic stop or DWI checkpoint.
-Essentially, a refusal to breath or blood tests by drivers who are under suspicion bar the officer from conducting the test, but due to the implied consent law, a refusal operates in the same manner as DWI offenses.
-Visit our DWI resource page for more information or contact the Law Offices of Proetta & Oliver at (732) 659-9600.
+Essentially, refusal to submit to breath or blood tests by drivers who are under suspicion bar the officer from conducting the test, but due to the implied consent law, a refusal operates as a motor vehicle offense in the same manner as DWI offenses.
+You can find out more about refusal charges in New Jersey by reading this page and visit our DWI resource page for more information.
+You can also contact the Law Offices of Proetta & Oliver at (732) 659-9600 for a free consultation with an experienced DWI refusal attorney.

 Penalties for Refusal in NJ